pjsinco/project-proposal/project-proposal.md

 The season is soon ending.
 Before long, we'll have an entire season to look back on and try to make sense of.
 As fans, we're interested in performance--of players, teams, conferences.
 And we're interested in comparing performance.

 ### Project objectives
 College basketball junkies love statistics.
 But data, as found on popular sites like ESPN.com, Yahoo!
 Sports and Sports-Reference.com, as well as in newspapers, have one thing in common: They're tabular.
-Apparently, that is by convention.
+Apparently, that's by convention.
 We'd like to reinvent descriptive statistics for college basketball as visualizations.

-For this project, we'd like visually contextualize the performance of all 351 Division-1 teams, 32 conferences, and more than 4,000 players in the 2013-14 season.
+For this project, we'd like visually contextualize the week-to-week performance of all 351 Division-1 teams, 32 conferences, and more than 4,000 players in the 2013-14 season.

 For player entities, attributes include routine statistical categories like points per game, rebounds, assists.
 For team entities, the attributes can include those as well as, across the course of the season, winning percentage, position in polls, RPI ratings, winning streaks, conference standing.
 For conferences, we can look at points and other usual statistical categories, in addition to winning percentage, poll representation, RPI ratings and record against other conferences.

 The question we want to answer: How does the performance of this team, this player, this conference measure up?

 ### Data
 For player, team, conference and game data, we can scrape ESPN.com and Sports-Reference.com.
 The [latter](http://www.sports-reference.com/cbb/schools/) looks especially promising because it makes many tables available as csv files.
 We anticipate getting a good portion of our player, team and conference data there.
 One of ESPN.com's strengths is its excellent [play-by-play data](http://espn.go.com/ncb/playbyplay?gameId=400543735), which we may tap for visualizing a game's lead changes.